ATTENTION: To see all the services we offer, go to our home page.

-What is the procedure for passing on an inheritance?
+What is the procedure to transfer an inheritance in Puerto Rico?

 On this page we proceed to answer some of the frequently asked questions about inheritance.
 It is not until a person dies that the inheritance transfer process can be started.
 Because of the complexity of inheritance issues, it is recommended that you hire an attorney who is dedicated to this type of proceeding.
 Otherwise, you run the risk that, due to ignorance or negligence, mistakes will be made that will then involve extra time and expense in trying to correct them.

-The initial step in any case of inheritance is to obtain the Death Certificate.
-As legal representatives we can obtain such a document if the person died in Puerto Rico.
-Then, it is necessary to verify if a Will was left, a matter that the attorney verifies in what is known as the Registry of Wills.
+The initial step in any inheritance case is to obtain the Death Certificate.
+As legal representatives we can obtain this document if the person died in Puerto Rico.
+Then, the lawyer has to verify if a Will was left, through what is known as the Register of Wills.

-If the deceased did not prepare a Will, which is most common, it will be necessary to file a Declaration of Heirs application in court.
+If the deceased person did not leave a Will, which is most common, then it will be necessary to file an application for a Declaration of Heirs with the court.

 If the deceased left a Will, the estate will be divided as provided in that document.
 It is essential that, in order to be valid, the will be prepared according to the laws of Puerto Rico.